 - Building soil,

-Each of these areas stack benefits into your permaculture design, providing you maximum abundance for limited inputs.
+These areas stack benefits into your permaculture design, providing you maximum abundance for limited inputs.
 You'll find new opportunities in your property to have the things you need without much effort or searching.

 To learn more about materials management on your homestead, contact us about the next available class.
 You may have more fertility on your land than you know possible today.